alesk/cv/README.md

 ### 1987/88 Institute "Josef Stefan"

-As in highschool I developed a circuit testing application, under mentorshipo of dr. Franc Novak from [Institute Josef Stefan](http://www.ijs.si/ijsw/JSI).
+As in high school I developed a circuit testing application under mentorship of dr. Franc Novak from [Institute Josef Stefan](http://www.ijs.si/ijsw/JSI).
-The application utilised [D-Algorithm](http://www.ece.mcgill.ca/~zzilic//atpg05p2.pdf) to figure out minumum set of testing input vectors to test correctnes of a circuit backed in PROM.
+The application utilised [D-Algorithm](http://www.ece.mcgill.ca/~zzilic//atpg05p2.pdf) to figure out minumum set of testing input vectors to test correctness of a circuit backed in PROM.

 This minmum test set, if all members pass, ensures that circuit behaves as designed with high enough probability thus eliminating the need to test with all possible inputs.